-From these graphs we can see that because W_I increases quadratically with y, while the W_e increases only linearly, W_I always catches up with W_e , and there will always be an equilibrium point where $W_e = W_I$.
+From these graphs we can see that because $W_I$ increases quadratically with y, while the $W_e$ increases only linearly, $W_I$ always catches up with $W_e$ , and there will always be a non-zero equilibrium point where $W_e = W_I$ .

 Admittedly, these plots are mathematical: the deflection of the spring will not take up any value; it takes that value which achieves equilibrium.
 At this point we consider a small variation in the total potential energy of the system.
 Considering F and k to be constant, we can only alter y.
 The effect of this small variation in y is: